-The new centre for health complexity will continue the tradition of providing healing services to children on the Slocan site, which began as a tuberculosis preventorium in 1931 and eventually became the Sunny Hill Health Centre.
+The new centre for children and youth living with health complexity will continue the tradition of providing healing services to children on the Slocan site, which began as a tuberculosis preventorium in 1931 and eventually became the Sunny Hill Health Centre.

 1930s – The Vancouver Preventorium for Children with Tuberculosis

-A committee tasked with establishing a tuberculosis preventorium for school-aged children acquired the site at Slocan Street and 21st Avenue from the City of Vancouver, which had been operating an isolation hospital for smallpox patients on the site.
+A committee tasked with establishing a tuberculosis preventorium for school-aged children leased the site and buildings at Slocan Street and 21st Avenue from the City of Vancouver.
+The buildings had originally been used as an isolation hospital for smallpox since 1912.

-Upon opening its doors in November of 1931, the Vancouver Preventorium for Children with Tuberculosis was equipped with 25 beds, a school, a playroom, a library and landscaped grounds.
+Upon opening its doors in November of 1931, the renovated and refurbished Vancouver Preventorium for Children with Tuberculosis was equipped with 25 beds, a school, a playroom, a library, and landscaped grounds.

 1940s and 1950s – Battling tuberculosis and polio